-France has no commercial production or field trials of genetically engineered (GE) crops.
-The French livestock industry depends on imported GE products for feed, especially soybean, rapeseed, and corn.
-While most French scientists and farmers are generally supportive of biotechnology, consumer attitudes toward GE are primarily negative.
-Some French laboratories conduct fundamental GE research, however most projects are not publicized due to the risk of attack by activist groups.
+While France has no commercial production or field trials of genetically engineered (GE) crops, the French livestock industry depends on imported GE feed, especially soybeans, rapeseed, and corn.
+The French scientific community and many farmers are generally supportive of new technology, however consumer attitudes remain primarily negative.
+Climate change and the rising costs of agricultural production are fueling discussions on the acceptability of New Breeding Techniques (NBTs).